klimatsmart/mbh98emu/mbh98emu/config/README.md

 Proxy networks are listed in proxy/.

-Instrumental PC selections are hard-coded in instrumental/ as the selection rules used in MBH98 are not known.
+Instrumental PC selections are listed in instrumental/.